mihiran-paranamanage/auction-web-app-with-angular-symfony/README.md

 2. Clone this repo ($ git clone https://github.com/mihiran-paranamana/auction-web-app-with-angular-symfony.git).
 3. Move into the "auction-web-app-with-angular-symfony" root folder ($ cd auction-web-app-with-angular-symfony).
 4. Run the installer script ($ ./installer.sh or $ sudo bash ./installer.sh).
-5. Check whether any error occurred in the terminal (like php Fatal errors).
-If there is any error shown at the end of the installation, please read the below instructions.
+5. Check whether any error occurred in the terminal (like "npm ERR!" or php "Fatal error:").
+If there is any error shown, please read the below instructions.
 6. Browse http://localhost:4200/

 * With the 5th step, It wil run "sudo docker-compose build" and "sudo docker-compose up -d" docker commands to build and up the containers.
 At the first time, this will take around 20-30 minutes since it needs to pull all the related docker images.